ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

       separated plain-text list of DMARC URIs; OPTIONAL).
 A comma or exclamation point that is part of such a DMARC URI MUST be encoded per Section 2.1 of [RFC3986] so as to distinguish it from the list delimiter or an OPTIONAL size limit.
-Section 7.1 discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
-See Section 12.5 for additional considerations.
+The DMARC reporting documents discuss considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
+      See Section 11.5 for additional considerations.
 Any valid URI can be specified.
 A Mail Receiver MUST implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
 If not provided, Mail Receivers MUST NOT generate aggregate feedback reports.
 URIs not supported by Mail Receivers MUST be ignored.
-      The aggregate feedback report format is described in Section 7.2
+The aggregate feedback report format is described in the DMARC reporting documents.

    ruf:  Addresses to which message-specific failure information is to
       be reported (comma-separated plain-text list of DMARC URIs;
       OPTIONAL).
-If present, the Domain Owner is requesting Mail Receivers to send detailed failure reports about messages that fail the DMARC evaluation in specific ways (see the "fo" tag above).
-The format of the message to be generated MUST follow the format specified for the "rf" tag.
-Section 7.1 discusses
+If present, the Domain Owner is requesting Mail Receivers to send detailed failure reports about messages that fail the DMARC evaluation in specific ways (see the "fo" tag